joakimk/minimapper/README.md

 ### Only the most basic API

-This library only implements the most basic persistance API (mostly just CRUD).
+This library only implements the most basic persistence API (mostly just CRUD).
 Any significant additions will be made into separate gems (with names like "minimapper-FOO").

 The reasons for this are: